sreeram-venkitesh/notion.css/README.md

 # notion.css
-A CSS framework that resembles the note taking app Notion
+A minimal CSS framework that resembles the aesthetic of the note taking app Notion